Skip to content

 It’s never too early for our kids or too late for us to start getting adequate amounts.
 All we have to do is add green vegetables and leafy greens to our regular diet.

-On this page, we’ll share the best foods to help you reach your intake needs, a nutrition calculator to help you identify your Recommended Daily Allowance as well as your family’s, further details on what vitamin K can do for you and your family, some important facts, and a comparison between whole-food, plant-based sources, supplements, and animal-based sources.
-Enjoy!
+On this page, we’ll share more about the best foods to help you reach your intake needs, a nutrition calculator to help you identify your Recommended Daily Allowance as well as your family’s, further details on what this vitamin can do for us as K1 and K2, interactions with popular medications, and a comparison between whole-food, plant-based sources, supplements, and animal-based sources.

 Top Whole-Food, Plant-Based Sources

-Green vegetables, especially green leaves, are a fantastic source of vitamin K. One serving alone can give us our daily requirements.
+Green vegetables, especially green leaves, are a fantastic source of vitamin K. One serving alone can give us our daily requirements and then some.
 So, the key to avoiding deficiency is simply to add any of these to our daily menus.
 Think about salads, soups, roasted vegetables… the possibilities are limitless.

-Hover over each food below to see how much of the Daily Value (DV) of vitamin K you can get with one cup.
-Click on each food’s picture to visit its interactive page with a sophisticated calculator that will show you this food’s top nutrients and how much of your RDA and your family’s RDAs you can find in one portion.
+Hover over each food below to see how much of the Daily Value (DV) you can get with one cup.
+Click on each food’s picture to visit its interactive page with a sophisticated calculator that will show you this food’s top nutrients and how much of your Recommended Daily Allowance (RDA) you and your family can get in one portion.
 Plus, discover some delicious and easy-to-make recipe ideas, and learn how this food can support your overall well being.

 Parsley